 BIOGRAPHY

-"Is this young pianist the discovery of the year?" asked the classical music magazine crescendo - and answered in the affirmative.
-The reviewers of the magazine concerti also see her "on her way to the top".
-The German-Greek pianist Danae Dörken belongs to the elite of internationally sought-after artists of a new generation, who captivates audiences and fellow musicians alike with her breathtaking technique, extraordinary stage presence, and musical depth.
+"Is the young pianist the discovery of the year?" asked the classical music magazine crescendo - and answered in the affirmative.
+The reviewers of the magazine concerti also consider her to be "on her way right to the top".
+The German-Greek pianist Danae Dörken belongs to the elite of a new generation of internationally sought-after artists and captivates audiences and fellow musicians alike with her breath¬taking technique, exceptional stage presence and musical depth.

-Already encouraged by Yehudi Menuhin at the age of seven, Danae Dörken attracted attention early on in leading European concert halls with "her sparkling joy of playing" (Kölner Stadt-Anzeiger).
-After studying with the internationally revered piano teacher Karl-Heinz Kämmerling and the renowned soloist and teacher Lars Vogt, she is now a regular guest with leading orchestras such as the Munich Symphony Orchestra, the Royal Northern Sinfonia, the Estonian National Symphony Orchestra, the Norrlandsoperan Symphony, and the Düsseldorf Symphony Orchestra and performs at London's Wigmore Hall, Vienna Konzerthaus, Mozarteum Salzburg, Tonhalle Zurich, Beaux-Arts Brussels, Philharmonie Cologne, Gasteig Munich, Konzerthaus Berlin, Laeiszhalle Hamburg, Tonhalle Düsseldorf, Alte Oper Frankfurt, and Beethoven-Haus Bonn.
-She regularly appears at important festivals such as the Kissinger Sommer, Schwetzinger Festspiele, LuganoMusica, Schleswig-Holstein Musikfestival, Dresdner Musikfestspiele, Festspiele Mecklenburg-Vorpommern and the prestigious chamber music festival "Spannungen" in Heimbach.
+Danae Dörken was already supported by Yehudi Menuhin when she was seven years old and caught the attention of audiences in leading European concert halls early on with "her sparkling joy of playing" (Kölner Stadt-Anzeiger).
+After studying with the internationally revered piano pedagogue Karl-Heinz Kämmerling and with the renowned soloist and teacher Lars Vogt, she is now a regular guest with leading orchestras such as the Orchestre de Chambre de Paris, the Düsseldorf Symphony Orchestra, the Nordic Chamber Orchestra, the Royal Northern Sinfonia, the Estonian National Symphony Orchestra, the Norrlandsoperan Symphony Orchestra, the Staatsphilharmonie Nürnberg and the Staatskapelle Weimar.
+She has performed at London's Wigmore Hall, the Philharmonie de Paris, the Vienna Konzerthaus, the Mozarteum Salzburg, the Tonhalle Zürich, the Bozar in Brussels, the Megaron in Athens, the Brucknerhaus Linz, the Philharmonie in Cologne, the Gasteig in Munich, the Konzerthaus Berlin, the Laeiszhalle Hamburg, Tonhalle Düsseldorf, the Alte Oper Frankfurt and the Beethovenhaus Bonn.
+Furthermore, she regularly performs at major festivals such as the Kissinger Sommer, Schwetzinger Festspiele, LuganoMusica, Schleswig Holstein Musikfestival, Dresdner Musikfestspiele, Festspiele Mecklenburg-Vorpommern and the prestigious chamber music festival Spannungen in Heimbach.

-Since 2015, Danae and Kiveli Dörken have been organizing the Molyvos International Music Festival on the Greek island of Lesbos.
-In addition to the large summer festival, benefit concerts and events with the artists of the festival (including Sebastian Manz, Marlis Petersen, Linus Roth, and Maximilian Hornung) take place throughout Germany.
-Danae Dörken's commitment to Greece, refugees, and the musical connections between Greece and Germany have repeatedly been the subject of reports on the television magazines ttt and 3sat kulturzeit, on WDR, and in numerous other media.
+Danae and Kiveli Dörken founded the Molyvos International Music Festival on the Greek island of Lesbos in 2015.
+In addition to the large annual summer festival, they organize benefit concerts and events throughout Germany in which the festival's artists (including Sebastian Manz, Marlis Petersen, Linus Roth and Maximilian Hornung) participate.
+Danae Dörken's commitment to Greece, to supporting refugees and to strengthening the musical connections between Greece and Germany have repeatedly been the subject of reports on the TV programmes ttt and 3sat kulturzeit, as well as on the broadcasting station WDR and in numerous other media.